andyvauliln/POEAA-Distilled/Notes.md

 	* Other Applications
 	* Messaging Systems

-Note on Modern Architectures: Latest systems are developed such that presentation layer apps (desktop, laptop and mobile devices {tablets, phones and wearables}) talk to backend services which inturn use polyglot persistence.
+> **NOTE** - Latest systems are developed such that presentation layer apps (desktop, laptop and mobile devices {tablets, phones and wearables}) talk to backend services which inturn use polyglot persistence.

 ### Separating Concerns
 Level of sepration purely depends on complexity and other requirements, but it is good to have some amount of separation at least at the subroutine level.